Khaya mahogany wood

 Sustainable wood

-The Khaya wood we use for our production is sourced from sustainable plantations.
-The wood is dried on site, sawn to size and processed into all kinds of high quality goods.
-Traditionally, Khaya wood is used for boat building, and it´s ideal for furniture and guitars.
-Our tableware is handcrafted, lasts for years and looks beautiful!
+The Khaya wood used in our production is sourced from sustainable plantations.
+It is dried on-site, sawn to size, and carefully processed into a variety of high-quality goods.
+Traditionally valued for boat building, Khaya wood is also ideal for furniture and guitars due to its durability and beauty.
+Our handcrafted tableware is designed to last for years while adding a touch of elegance to any table setting.

 Pattern and color